cfieber/tide/README.md

 # Tide

-Tide can be used to compare and copy AWS auto scaling groups, launch configurations, load balancers and security groups across your AWS VPCs, regions and accounts.
-It may also be handy as a cache for avoiding AWS throttling.
-There is a task system that allows for resilient long running tasks.
+Tide can be used to compare and copy auto scaling groups, launch configurations, load balancers and security groups across your AWS VPCs, regions and accounts.

 # Features